puzzle91/Model-Pipeline-Machine-Learning/README.md

 (4) Verbose: Boolean that decides whether or not to give information for each learning step as well a confusion matrix and a classification report (from imbalanced-learn library) that gives some of the metrics used with imbalanced datasets.
 (5) Plot: Boolean that decides whether or not the pipeline should produce one graph with the ROC_AUC curves for each classifier that is tested (a key with the associated ROC values is also given in the graph)

+(6) Results:
+Copy of results obtained for each set have been inlcuded in the results folder along with a combined csv file with all results (ranked) and all results (unranked)